 Pakistan court rejects Imran Khan, wife appeal in unlawful marriage case

-A court in February had ruled that the marriage of the former prime minister and Bushra Bibi had violated Islamic law.
+A court had ruled in February that the marriage of the former prime minister and Bushra Bibi violated Islamic law.

-Islamabad, Pakistan – A court in Pakistan has rejected an appeal by former Prime Minister Imran Khan and his wife to suspend a February ruling that their 2018 marriage had violated Islamic law.
+Islamabad, Pakistan – A court in Pakistan has rejected an appeal by former Prime Minister Imran Khan and his wife to suspend a February ruling that their 2018 marriage violated Islamic law.

 The decision by the court in Islamabad on Thursday means that Khan and his wife, Bushra Bibi, will remain behind bars.